-Patient characteristics and pthologic feature, including age, sex, differentiation, and prineural invasion were analyzed as well, and the differences did not reach statistical significance in these factors (data not shown).
+Patient characteristics and pathologic feature, including age, sex, differentiation, and prineural invasion were analyzed as well, and the differences did not reach statistical significance in these factors (data not shown).
 TNM: Tumor node metastasis; OR: Odd ratio; CI: Confidence interval.

-Table 3 Cox Regression Analysis for disease-Free Survival
+Table 3 Cox regression analysis for disease-Free survival